fredhutchio/bioinfclass-sample-project/README.md

+## March 1, 10:47 AM

-Run the location trees.
+Ran the location trees.
-INteresting data.
+Interesting data.
-Thinking about some other data now.
+Thinking about some other studies now.

 # Bioinfclass Notes